swcarpentry/DEPRECATED-boot-camps/1-Shell/shell.rst

     cd s<tab>

-The shell will fill in the rest of the directory name for ``shell``.
+The shell will fill in the rest of the directory name for ``1-Shell``.
 Using tab-completion, navigate to ``data/alexander``.
 Now enter:

 ::